Is Keto Good for Menopausal Women?

-Keto Digest is specially designed for the individuals on the ketogenic diet.
-It is a powerful, broad-spectrum digestive enzyme blend that supports the digestion of fats, proteins, carbohydrates and fiber.
-Keto Digest should be taken at the beginning of meals.
+The Super Digest HCL is a powerful blend of betaine HCL, bile and digestive enzymes to support the digestion of fats, proteins, carbohydrates and fiber.
 For optimal digestion and absorption of nutrients, it is important to ensure you have adequate stomach acid support during menopause.

 The gallbladder is a reservoir for the bile that is produced by the liver.
 Bile is a digestive fluid that emulsifies fats and creates fatty acids that can be absorbed and used by the body.
 Bile also has antimicrobial effects that help to kill off unwanted pathogens.

 Metabolic dysfunction can lead to poor bile production and sluggish bile flow causing serious health problems.
 There are numerous strategies you can use to strengthen liver function and bile flow formation, along with improving gallbladder health and bile duct motility.

 An anti-inflammatory diet high in healthy fats is critical for cholesterol production, bile production, and secretion.
 Super hydration, intermittent fasting, stomach acid support, and eating small meals can support the gallbladder.
 Foods rich in chlorophyll and high in fiber, as well as fermented foods, bitter herbs, broccoli and kale sprouts, can improve gallbladder health.